Ruptured Implant in High Point, NC

 If you wish to receive further care and treatment after your breast implants have been removed or replaced, you can request to spend the night at the Comfort Cottage with a nurse available to help you.

-What Will My Recovery be Like?
+What Will My Breast Implant Exchange Recovery Be Like?

 Recovery from your breast implant exchange generally takes four to six weeks.